 Windows offers a Focus Assist feature to help you concentrate while you work.
-If you need to buckle down and get some work done, you can enable Focus Assist to block out all distractions.
+If you need to buckle down and finish some work, you can enable Focus Assist or Focus to disable all distractions and notifications.
 However, some reports have shown that the Focus Assist feature doesn’t always turn off when it’s supposed to.
 If this happens to you, don’t worry – we’ll guide you on how to fix Focus Assist not turning off in Windows.

 What Is Focus Assist?

 Focus Assist is a Windows 11/10 feature that helps you stay focused while working.
-It creates a temporary quiet zone where notifications are muted, and interruptions are minimized.
-If you’re working on a presentation, for example, and you don’t want to be disturbed, you can enable Focus Assist to ensure that your focus is uninterrupted.
-When Focus Assist is turned on, you’ll see an indicator in the taskbar.
+It creates a temporary quiet zone where notifications are muted and interruptions are minimized.
+For example, if you’re working on a presentation and don’t want to be disturbed, you can enable Focus Assist to ensure your focus is uninterrupted.
+When Focus Assist is turned on, you’ll see an indicator in the taskbar or system tray.

 What Are The Known Issues With Windows Focus Assist?

-Windows focus assist is a great feature, but it’s not without its issues.
+Windows Focus assist is a great feature, but not without issues.
 One of the most common problems is that focus assist can be too aggressive, suddenly turning itself on.
-Here is the list we found:
+Here is the list we found when Focus assist not working as expected:

 - Interfere with screen recording or streaming.